About the UNESCO Chair in DCMÉT

 What is a UNESCO Chair?

-A UNESCO Chair involves research, civil society participation, linking up with partners in the Global South, and a direct connection to UNESCO objectives and goals, especially, pertaining to the UNESCO Chair DCMÉT, in relation to human rights, global citizenship, education for sustainable development, peace education and education for all within a critical, engaging and inclusive lens.
+A UNESCO Chair involves research, civil society participation, linking up with partners in the Global South, and a direct connection to UNESCO objectives and goals, especially, pertaining to the UNESCO Chair DCMÉT, in relation to human rights, global citizenship, education for sustainable development, peace education, gender equality, and education for all within a critical, engaging and inclusive lens.
 Working with UNESCO and other UNESCO Chairs is also a unique feature of the work undertaken by a UNESCO Chair.

 Why a UNESCO Chair?

-Our collaboration together (Carr and Thésée) over the past almost twenty years has led us to a number of countries around the world, and we are hopeful that the engaging, dynamic and transformative work that we have seen and experienced in a variety of contexts will spill over to the work of our UNESCO Chair.
+Our collaboration together (Carr and Thésée) over the past twenty years has led us to a number of countries around the world, and we are hopeful that the engaging, dynamic and transformative work that we have seen and experienced in a variety of contexts will spill over to the work of our UNESCO Chair.

 Objectives of the UNESCO Chair in DCMÉT

 Establish meaningful, sustained and effective relationships, partnerships and collaborations between the North and the South in relation to the core themes of the Chair.

-Generate a beneficial interdisciplinary and overlapping research program in relation to democracy, global citizenship and transformative education.
+Generate a beneficial, critical and engaging multi-/inter-/trans-disciplinary and overlapping research program in relation to democracy, global citizenship and transformative education.

-Build and enhance capacity for education for democracy in several jurisdictions.
+Build and enhance capacity for transformative education for democracy, peace, global citizenship and social justice in several jurisdictions.

-Establish a certificate in democracy and transformative education as well as other means of transferring knowledge.
+Establish an educational program in democracy and transformative education as well as other means of transferring knowledge.